Swan Hunter: C. S. Swan & Hunter

+Around the time they purchased Ultonia, Cunard placed an order for what was known as an 'intermediate' liner.
+Not as fast as RMS Lucania, not as large as RMS Oceanic, but fast enough and large enough to pay well.
+This new ship was named RMS Ivernia, launched in 1899.
+She was Cunard's largest ship at time of launch.

+The success and flexibility of Ivernia and her sister ship Saxonia (built at John Brown & Company, Clydebank), that protected Cunard from fluctuations in seasonal passenger trade, prompted Cunard to order a third, smaller ship of the same class from C. S. Swan & Hunter.
+This ship was launched in 1902 as RMS Carpathia and was later made famous for her role in the aftermath of the sinking of the RMS Titanic in 1912.

+Swan, Hunter & Wigham Richardson

-In 1903, C.S.
-Swan & Hunter merged with Wigham Richardson (founded by John Wigham Richardson as Neptune Works in 1860), specifically to bid for the important contract to build RMS Mauretania on behalf of Cunard.
+In 1903, C. S. Swan & Hunter merged with Wigham Richardson (founded by John Wigham Richardson as Neptune Works in 1860), specifically to bid for the important contract to build RMS Mauretania on behalf of Cunard.
 Their bid was successful, and the new company, Swan Hunter and Wigham Richardson Ltd, went on to build what was to become, in its day, the most famous oceangoing liner in the world.
-Also in 1903 the Company took a controlling interest in the Wallsend Slipway & Engineering Company, which was an early licensed manufacturer of Parsons steam turbine engines, which enabled Mauretania to achieve her great speed.
+Also in 1903, the Company took a controlling interest in the Wallsend Slipway & Engineering Company, which was an early licensed manufacturer of Parsons steam turbine engines, which enabled Mauretania to achieve her great speed.
 Mauretania was launched from Wallsend on 20 September 1906 by the Duchess of Roxburghe.
 The firm expanded rapidly in the early part of the twentieth century, acquiring the Glasgow-based Barclay Curle in 1912.

+Swan Hunter & Tyne

 In 1966, Swan Hunter & Wigham Richardson merged with Smiths Dock Company to form Associated Shipbuilders, which later became Swan Hunter Group.
 Following the publication of the Geddes Report recommending rationalisation in British shipbuilding, the Company went on to acquire Clelands Shipbuilding Company and John Readhead & Sons in 1967.
 Meanwhile, Swan Hunter inherited both the Naval Yard at High Walker on the River Tyne of Vickers-Armstrongs and the Hebburn Yard of Hawthorn Leslie in 1968.
 In 1973 further expansion came with the purchase of Palmers Dock at Hebburn from Vickers-Armstrongs.

 Then in 1977, Swan Hunter Group was nationalised as part of British Shipbuilders.
 The former flagship of the Royal Navy, HMS Ark Royal was built at Swan Hunter during this period, entering service in 1985.